DESKTOP

 A sensory assessment helps families better understand how their child or adolescent experiences and responds to sensory information in everyday life.

-Whether you are looking to better understand your child's sensory needs, support daily routines, or develop strategies for home, school, and community settings, our team will guide your family through the assessment process with care, respect, and a neurodiversity-affirming approach.
+Whether you are looking to better understand your child's sensory needs, support daily routines or develop strategies for home, school and community settings, our team will guide your family through the assessment process with care, respect and a neuro-affirming approach.

 Children and adolescents may benefit from a sensory assessment for many different reasons.
 A sensory assessment can provide valuable insight into how your child's sensory profile influences everyday life, including: